Staying active at home has never been more convenient, thanks to the growing range of walking machines for home use.

 7. SerenityStep Premium Walking Machine: Best for Comfort and Tech-Integrated Home Use

-Noise levels remained under 60 decibels even at top speed, demonstrating its suitability for quiet home environments.
+Noise levels stayed under 60 dB even at top speed, suitable for quiet home environments.

 Beginner’s Guide to Choosing the Right Walking Machine for Home Use